NASA-PDS/feedback-widget/README.md

 Here are the steps for deploying the Feedback widget to your website on an Apache Web Server:

-1. Add the following code snippet between the `<head>` tag on each page of your website (or in a website header file, if it exists):
+1. Add the following code snippet between the `<head>` tag on each page of your website.
+If your website uses a header file, you can place it in there:
 ```
 <script src='https://www.google.com/recaptcha/api.js?render=explicit' async defer></script>
 <link rel="stylesheet" href="/feedback/css/feedback.css"  type="text/css" media="screen" />